MiraGeoscience/geoh5py/docs/content/uijson_format/json_objects.rst

 Data or value parameter
 -----------------------
 In some cases, a parameter may take its data from a Geoscience ANALYST object or simply a ``float`` value.
 The use of the member **isValue** and **property** together allows for the UI to switch between these two cases.
-In this example, the **property** member will initially be active (top image).
-The **value** will be set to 1.0 and show up when the icon is clicked.
-The **uncertainty channel** object depends on the **data_mesh** object.
+In the top image, the **isValue** is true, so the **value** member of 1.0 will initially be active.
+When the icon is clicked, the type of input is switched to the **property** member (bottom image).
+The **uncertainty channel** object also depends on the **data_mesh** object.
 The drop-down selection will filter data from the chosen object that is located on the vertices and is float.
-The **isValue** is set to false in this case (second image below).
+The **isValue** is set to false upon export in this case.

 .. code-block:: json